Universal Translation Services

 Why it’s served in small cups

-In addition, when one-cup portions are served, people have an easier time controlling how much of it they drink at one time.
-It’s customary to talk with friends or business associates while drinking your cup of coffee; if you’re drinking a large pot of coffee, you may be tempted to empty your cup and thus consume too much caffeine at once.
-Drinking several smaller cups will prevent that temptation.
+In addition, when people serve one-cup portions, they find it easier to control how much they drink at one time.
+It’s customary to chat with friends or business associates while enjoying a cup of coffee; drinking from a large pot may tempt you to finish the cup and consume too much caffeine at once.

 Where it’s served